marlonbarrios/marlonbarrios.github.io/README.md

 <img width="1408" alt="github" src="https://user-images.githubusercontent.com/90220317/170297745-6f318c44-81b1-4e42-8954-faad6ce730f9.png">

-This is a collection of projects as practice on the versatility and power of Vanilla or pure Java Script in combination with HTML5 and CSS3.
-The projects are linked to their LIVE apps and code REPOs.
-Enjoy

 [LIVE and CODE REPOSITORY](https://marlonbarrios.github.io/jsvanilla-projects/ 'CODE REPOSITORY')

 [Back to Top](https://marlonbarrios.github.io/#marlon-barrios-solano 'Back to Top')

 ## RESEARCH, TEACHING and WRITING